-With this timelapse benchmark, the two new projects of FAO in the Republic of Congo projects are flagged.
-As they exceed the median of all projects.
+With this time lapse benchmark, the two new FAO-implemented projects in the Republic of Congo projects are flagged as they exceed the median of all projects.
 The DRC AFD projects were flagged from previous years, with long inception phases.

 Benchmark 2: Cumulative spending compared to the time maturity of the project since effective launch.
-Time maturity is the % of time consumed by the project compared to its expected duration.
+Time maturity is the percentage of time consumed by the project compared to its expected duration.

-A "50%-50%" benchmark is based on the assumption that a project that has spent 50% of its expected time duration since effective launch should have spent close to 50% of its funds.
+A "50%-50%" benchmark is based on the assumption that a project that has spent 50% of its expected time duration since effective launch should have spent around 50% of its funds.
 Based on this benchmark, Figure 10 below provides a visual check of the time maturity and financial expenditure.
 According to this benchmark, projects are flagged when their time maturity (counted at the time of transfer) exceeds 50% and is largely below their financial delivery rate.

-Figure 10: delivery rate and time maturity across project.
-Color changes indicate a different implementing organization, with, from left to right: AFD, GIZ (purple), Enabel (blue), FAO (turquoise), Farm Africa(pale green), IUCN (grey), JICA, One Acre Fund, TNC, UNDP, UNESCO, UNFPA, UNOPS, and Word Bank
+Figure 10: Delivery rate and time maturity across project.
+Color changes indicate a different implementing organization, with, from left to right: AFD (green), GIZ (blue), Enabel (purple), FAO (turquoise), Farm Africa (pale green), IUCN (grey), JICA (blue), One Acre Fund, TNC, UNCDF(purple), UNDP (turquoise), UNESCO (green), UNFPA, UNOPS, and World Bank (purple).

-According to this benchmark, projects are flagged when their time maturity (counted at the time of transfer) exceeds 50% and is largely below their financial delivery rate.
-This is the case of
+According to this benchmark, five projects are flagged when their time maturity (counted at the time of transfer) exceeds 50% and is largely below their financial delivery rate.
+This is the case of:

-- The AFD DRC projects on sustainable management of forests and the project on investments in savannahs and degraded forests - The AFD Gabon Land use planning and forest monitoring project.
-To note, this project received in 2022 a second tranche of funding, and the delivery rate of the 1st tranche improved in 2022 over previous reporting periods - The FAO-led projects in the Republic of Congo national MRV system, that had not held a steering committee meeting in 2022 due to political tensions - The UNDP-implemented project in Gabon on expansion of protected areas and agriculture - The World Bank DRC project to support Indigenous peoples
+- 1. The AFD DRC projects on Sustainable Management of Forests and on Investments in Savannahs and Degraded Forests, towards which funds were transferred in February 2020 but that only started its activities in 2022 due to long AFD procedures.
+It is expected that activities pick up in 2023. - 2.
+The AFD Gabon Land Use Planning and Forest Monitoring project.
+To note, this project received a second tranche of funding in 2022, and the delivery rate of the 1st tranche improved in 2022 over previous reporting periods. - 3.
+The FAO-led project in the Republic of Congo on the national MRV system, that did not hold a steering committee meeting in 2022 due to issues on implementation modalities - 4.
+The UNDP-implemented project in Gabon on Expansion of Protected Areas and Agriculture. - 5.
+The World Bank DRC project to support Indigenous peoples, due to a financial management system that allows the World Bank to cover activities from its own fund and be paid back by the FONAREDD.